vokiabulele/digital-portfolio-230778941/README.md

 ## Thank You

-This portfolio showcases my growth and readiness for the workplace.
-Thank you for reviewing my journey.
+This portfolio showcases my growth and readiness as an individual for the workplace as a software developer.